ecmwf/metview-docs/docs/confluence/tutorials/using_odb_with_metview.rst

 Retrieving the ODB data from MARS
 =================================

-The 'ret_temp' *MARS Retrieval* icon is already prepared for you to fetch Land TEMP ODB data from MARS for a given date.
+The 'ret_temp' :ref:`MARS Retrieval <retrieve_icon>` icon is already prepared for you to fetch Land TEMP ODB data from MARS for a given date.
 Edit the icon (right-click & **edit**) to see what parameters are set.
 The most important ones are as follows: